Loading Spatial Data

 Metadata

 While it may be tempting to get started right away with loading your data, it is crucial that you first take a moment to document metadata that is associated with your dataset.
-This will be important for you to interpret your results correctly as you move further along in your analysis.
+This information will be important for you to interpret your results correctly as you move further along in your analysis.

 For this particular dataset, we have the following metadata available to us about the patient: